 The first thing that should come to your mind when it comes to moving a piano is heavy lifting.
 If heavy lifting alone is a deal breaker for you, stop considering the DIY move.

 The thing you need to consider is the fact that if you don’t know what you are doing – your actions might lead to injury.
 If you decide to move the piano on your own you have to keep in mind that one wrong move could lead to damage or injury.
 Piano’s are heavy, and their excessive weight can pose a challenge for those without experience.

-How to Hire Piano Movers in Brooklyn?
+How to Hire Piano Movers?

 Alright, let’s break this down a bit.
 I agree if you decide against hiring professional movers you will save money initially.
 It is cheaper to do things yourself.
 But you have to look at the entire picture.

 Let’s say, for instance, you decide against hiring professional help.
 You saved money at the beginning, but you need to add the risks that follow with you moving things on your own.

 Ask a lot of questions in order to find out as much as possible about the terms of the piano move.
 However, you need to pay close attention to the company you are about to hire for not all will be as professional as you might hope.

 Which Company is for You?

 Since you made the right decision and decided to hire professional movers, now you need to figure out how to hire the right ones.
 You want what every other customer in the world wants – you want your money’s worth.

 Extremely low prices usually don’t mean quality service.
 Also, in some cases, extremely low prices can lead to frauds and scammers.
 Just be mindful that sometimes the cheapest deal doesn’t always mean it will save you money.

 Insurance and Licenses

 Which brings me to one of the most important things you should look at – insurance and licenses.
 Whenever I am looking at hiring a moving company the first two things I look at is the presence (or absence) of licenses and insurance.

 What I usually look for, and what is usually the safest criteria to look for is the USDOT number.
 The U.S. Department of Transportation number, if present and available, will prove that they are indeed properly licensed.
 After I see they own this number I usually don’t look further.

 Also, you want a company that has a proper insurance policy that will cover you in case of any accidents.
 Finally, if they have the two you will be looking for a company with good reviews and an extensive portfolio.
 There are more moving tips and tricks, but these are the fundamentals.

 On the other hand, if the company is lacking an insurance policy and a USDOT number, they should probably be avoided.
 The lowest price should not be your first criteria.
 You want to save money and keep your piano intact, so sometimes spending more is spending less.